C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/disorders.md

 * Psychosis
 	*	[Cannabis use and the risk of developing a psychotic disorder]
 	*	[Cannabis and psychosis: Neurobiology]
+	*	[Cannabis consumption and psychosis or schizophrenia development]
 * Schizophrenia
 	* [Pathway-specific dopamine abnormalities in schizophrenia]
 	* [Signaling Pathways in Schizophrenia: emerging targets and therapeutic strategies]